Greginkansas/-openhab-openhab1wiki/symlinks.md

 To get IdVendor, product, and IdProduct, you need to run (for USB0, USB1, ACM0 etc) `sudo udevadm info --attribute-walk --path=/sys/bus/usb-serial/devices/ttyUSB0`.
 There you can find IdVendor, product, and IdProduct.
 Replace these IDs in the rule and save the file.
 Now your stick can be referenced in OpenHab configuration as `/dev/USBzwave`.
 You will also need to add the property to the Java command line by adding the following (device names delimited by `:` ) to the file `/etc/init.d/openhab` in the `JAVA_ARGS` section with your device names substituted:

     -Dgnu.io.rxtx.SerialPorts=/dev/USBrfxcom:/dev/USBzwave

+Note: On Linux; the extra Java command-line property is _not_ required if you choose a symlink name that matches a standard Linux comm port prefix and ends with a combination of numerics + non-letters.
+E.g. "ttyUSB-9999".